 However, the University reserves the right to take disciplinary action against a student in respect of any misconduct wherever it may have taken place, including on social media.
 Any disciplinary action taken against a student in such circumstances will be dependent on the University first demonstrating that it has a legitimate interest in the behaviour which is the subject of investigation.
-Examples of this may be when the University could demonstrate that the behaviour "brought or could have brought the University into disrepute" (see Appendix 2 (ix) for further details of this principle) or when the alleged victim is the university itself, a student or employee of the University.
+Examples of Handbook of Student Regulations (Taught Programmes) 2025-26: Section 3 this may be when the University could demonstrate that the behaviour "brought or could have brought the University into disrepute" (see Appendix 2 (ix) for further details of this principle) or when the alleged victim is the university itself, a student or employee of the University.